net/gitu/README.md

 ### Dependancies
 - Ruby 2.0.0 or greater

-Untested on Windows.
+Not tested on Windows.
 Should work on Mac/Linux.

 ### Installing